 Virunga Mountains

-Mgahinga National Park protects the Ugandan side of the Virunga Mountains.
-The Virunga Mountains are a chain of extinct volcanoes which form part of a larger nature reserve that extends into Rwanda and DRC.
+Mgahinga Gorilla National Park offers excellent hiking opportunities in the Virunga Mountains.
+The park features three extinct volcanoes - Mount Muhabura, Mount Gahinga, and Mount Sabyinyo - each offering unique hiking experiences.
+The Virunga Mountains are a chain of extinct volcanoes which form part of a larger nature reserve that extends into Rwanda and DRC

 Guided day hikes to each volcanic peak of the Virunga Volcanoes leave on demand daily from 7 am at the UWA park entrance gate.
 All hikes require a good level of fitness and go on for around 7 to 9 hours.